Words Words Words: Synopsis

 Bo recites a sonnet from the perspective of William Shakespeare writing pornography, then freestyle raps criticising Shakespeare while adopting his writing style.
 He promises a song about quantum mechanics which ends up being key mashing, then one about Christian Hell which is a single line about Adolf Hitler and the Jews awkwardly meeting.
 Bo sings “Rant” which further criticises Christianity and expresses his disinterest in Church as a child, before performing an intentionally dry set about theoretical physics.
 He jokes about gay marriage and white exceptionalism, then reads out some facetious statistics, but the audience reacts poorly to “0.27% of Jenga games are played on 9/11”.
 After some prop comedy with a drum kit, he sings the jokeless song “Art is Dead”, about how entertainers are rewarded for never growing out of attention seeking, his addiction to attention and getting paid for it, unworthiness of fame, the effects of capitalism on art, and how the audience should not respect him—which is met with cheers and applause.
 Bo brings up that his stage act is not conventional, and once again mocks traditional stand-up comedy by repeatedly bringing up his apparent loveless marriage.

-He sings “Oh Bo”, satirizing modern hip hop tropes by bragging about his increasingly ridiculous sexual encounters, “I’m Bo Yo”, bragging about how he is the greatest rapper ever while mocking rap music, and “Love Is…”, an absurd sardonic love song.
+He sings “Oh Bo”, satirizing modern hip hop tropes by bragging about his increasingly ridiculous sexual encounters, which finishes off the Words Words Words section of the special.
+He returns for an encore, performing “I’m Bo Yo”, bragging about how he is the greatest rapper ever while mocking rap music, and “Love Is…”, an absurd sardonic love song.
 The audience gives a final round of applause as Bo waves and walks off the stage, ending the taped show.